danielwertheim/mynatsclient/README.md

 Because I wanted one that leaves .Net4.0 behind and therefore offers `async` constructs.
 And I also wanted one that is reactive and supports [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET), by being based around `IObservable<T>`.
 And I also wanted to keep as much of the domain language of NATS as possible, but not strictly be following/limited to the APIs of other NATS client, but instead offer one that fits the .NET domain.

 ## Metrics
 There are some posts on this on my blog.
-The most interesting one would be: ["http://danielwertheim.se/mynatsclient-it-flushes-but-so-can-you/"](http://danielwertheim.se/mynatsclient-it-flushes-but-so-can-you/)
+The most interesting one would be: [MyNatsClient - It flushes, but so can you](http://danielwertheim.se/mynatsclient-it-flushes-but-so-can-you/)

 ## .NET Core
 MyNatsClient can, in its current shape, be compiled and distributed for .NET Core.
 MyNatsClient in itself does not have any dependencies on [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET).
 But your client will (if you want to use it).
 And to get that to work with a core project, you have to explicit import it as a dependency on a portable profile that RX currently supports.